ramanpiritha/ChatStudy/README.md

+## Name: Piritharaman R
+## Refno: 212223230148

 # Ex.
+No:1b
-No:1b 			Study of Client Server Chat Applications
+Study of Client Server Chat Applications

 ## Aim:
 To perform a study on Client Server Chat Applications